pippim/pippim.github.io/about.md

 ## What is Pippim?

-pippim is a website containing free and open source software primarily for use on Linux.
+Pippim is a website containing free and open source software primarily for use on Linux.

 ## Where is Pippim located?